geosolutions-it/docker-geoserver/README.md

 --rm --name gs -p 8080:8080 geoserver:test-2.19.1
 ```

-## How to build the Dockerfile with no helper scrips
+## How to build the Docker image with your own geoserver.war file
+ Make sure you have your war file at `./geoserver.war`

 ` docker build --build-arg GEOSERVER_WEBAPP_SRC="./geoserver.war" -t geoserver:test .`

 There are [**build arguments**](https://docs.docker.com/engine/reference/commandline/build/) to customize the image: